blue-sky-r/Advent-Of-Code/README.md

  If implementation of Part-A is implemented correctly then adding solution for Part-B should be quite straightforward like adding new method or additional parameter etc.

+ The result is mostly simple integer value which is automatically evaluated.
+However, some units run-time can be in hours.

+#### Valuable Features
+There are some hard-to-find aspects (a.k.a. valuable featutes) of [Advent-of-Code](http://adventofcode.com/ "Advent of Code Homepage") project to consider:

+  * interesting & funny
+  * two tiers educational aspect as part-a and part-b unit relation
+  * xfw (cholesterol free) web pages:
+    * no adobe flash
+    * no jquery animations
+    * no megabytes of javascript crap
+    * no cloud-flare, akamai and other cdn garbage
+    * zen style minimalistic design (simplicity & functionality first)
+    * creative retro ASCII art
+  * each task/unit has few testcases
+  * personalized input data
+  * evaluation of results

 #### You will find here ...
 basic implementation of advent-of-code tasks, mostly in Python 2.x [other implementations might follow as time permits]